[email protected]

 Introduction

-1. CAUTIONS IN LAND TRANSACTIONS
+1. CAUTION ON LAND IN KENYA TRANSACTIONS

-Definition of a Caution
+Definition of a Caution on Land

 A caution is a legal notice registered against a property’s title, indicating that someone has an interest or claim on the land and wants to prevent any dealings on the land without their knowledge.
 The cautioner (the person lodging the caution) seeks to protect their interest, ensuring they are informed of or consent to any changes in the ownership or status of the property.

-Purpose of a Caution
+Purpose of a land Caution in Kenya

 The primary purpose of registering a caution is to prevent dealings with the property that could affect the rights of the cautioner (the person lodging the caution).
 Once a caution is lodged, the property cannot be transferred, charged, or otherwise dealt with without the cautioner’s knowledge or consent.

-Types of Caution
+Types of Land Cautions

 There are three main types of cautions under Kenyan law: